GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

 This structure serves multiple purposes.
-First, it separates persistent structural elements (objects, locations, actions) from belief-dependent elements (predicate instances), allowing the model to distinguish between static domain knowledge and dynamic uncertainty.
-Second, the selective creation of predicate nodes based on belief support naturally handles multimodal distributions---if the belief assigns significant probability to the robot being in either the kitchen or hallway, both \texttt{AtLocation(robot, kitchen)} and \texttt{AtLocation(robot, hallway)} nodes will exist, with edge weights encoding their respective probabilities.
-Third, by representing actions as first-class nodes connected to their potential arguments and effects, the graph explicitly encodes how current uncertainty impacts action selection, which is the central challenge in POMDP planning.
+First, it separates persistent structural elements (entities and actions) from belief-dependent elements (attribute instances), allowing the model to distinguish between static domain knowledge and dynamic uncertainty.
+Second, the unification of locations and objects into $V_{\text{obj}}$ simplifies the topology, treating spatial navigation and object manipulation as fundamentally similar operations defined by relationships between entities.
+Third, the selective creation of attribute nodes naturally handles multimodal distributions - if the belief assigns significant probability to the robot being in either the kitchen or hallway, both \texttt{At(robot, kitchen)} and \texttt{At(robot, hallway)} nodes will exist, with edge weights encoding their respective probabilities.